-- More than 1,839 Manitobans are injured each year due to distracted driving, 102 of them seriously or fatally.1
+- More than 1,839 Manitobans are injured each year due to distracted driving, 102 of them seriously or fatally, on average (2011-2015).

-- In 2016, 11,093 drivers were involved in collisions due to distracted driving.1
+- 11,093 drivers were involved in collisions due to distracted driving in 2016.

 Tragedy can occur in a split second when drivers allow their focus to shift away from the road.
 Trying to concentrate on two things at once is risky behaviour and can prove deadly ‒ anywhere at any time.